notatree2/mywebsite2/README.md

 # My New Website!
-As of now, (7/26/24), my brand new website is currently under construction.
-It will just have a page for now.
+As of now, (11/26/24) has been completed.
+Updates may come though

 ## Problems/Issues with my website?
 Please do not hesitate to report the problems to me.
 I will try to fix the issues.